Modern YEAR 23 (Dick Grayson)

 The skies turn black as Nekron (who has become the Avatar of the Black Power Battery) is able to literally take control of the ecological functions of the planet by corrupting its Plant Elemental and Earth Elemental protectors known as the Parliament of Trees.
 Superheroes race across the globe to prevent death and destruction.
 Notably in Gotham, Batman, Robin, Batwoman, Black Lightning, Cyborg, and the Birds of Prey fight off giant tangled snake-like streams of “living” vegetation and dirt.
 In the forest outside of Star City several heroes battle against a humongous Black Lantern/Nekron-possessed version of Swamp Thing!
 Deadman uses his White Lantern power ring on Firestorm and turns him not only into a Fire Elemental, but the Avatar of Fire.
 Likewise, the other missing resurrected heroes return as Elementals as well.
 Martian Manhunter is now the Avatar of Earth.
 Aquaman is now the Avatar of Water.
 And Hawkman and Hawkgirl (Shiera Sanders-Hall) are the Avatars of Air.
 As the new Avatars strike against the evil corrupted Parliament of Trees, it is apparent that their combined force will still not be enough to defend Earth.
 Not to worry, the White Lantern Entity still has a trick up its sleeve.
 Earth’s ultimate savior will come in the form of a dead scientist whose memories and personality Swamp Thing once had upon the Elemental’s original creation: Alec Holland!
 Whoa.

 –REFERENCE: In Brightest Day #24.
 Brightest Day #24 immediately follows Brightest Day #23 and concludes the series.
 While not featured in the issue, we must assume that Dick is still fights for his life in Gotham until the crisis ends.
 Picking up where we left off, in order for Alec Holland to be resurrected so he can save the world, someone has to die.
 Boston Brand pays the ultimate price and goes back to being plain old sad invisible Deadman again.
 Holland is reborn and immediately infused with the Green.
 (When Swamp Thing was born decades ago, he merely had the memories and personality of a deceased Alec Holland.
 Now, their symbiotic relationship has been made legitimate as Swamp Thing is actually using Holland’s living mind and body as a host vessel.)
 Amped up, Swamp Thing grows to enormous heights and kicks the evil Swamp Thing’s ass.
 Swamp Thing then restores the Earth back to its natural state and declares that he is back to protect the planet full-time.
 Before leaving for parts unknown, the White Lantern Entity strips J’onn, Aquaman, Hawkman, Hawkwoman, and Firestorm of their Avatar Elemental statuses, returning them back to their prior states.
 (Well, except for Hawkwoman, who dies.)
-Oh yeah, the last page features a cameo of the returning John Constantine (!) on the trail of Swamp Thing, who has just uncharacteristically murdered some eco-terrorists.
+Oh yeah, the last page features a supernumerary cameo of the returning John Constantine (!) on the trail of Swamp Thing, who has just uncharacteristically murdered some eco-terrorists.
 Why has Swampy offed the baddies in such brutal fashion?
 Well, because Holland has already split from the green Elemental monster (as we will soon learn in the Brightest Day Aftermath: The Search for Swamp Thing series).
 Without his human soul vessel, Swamp Thing has no conscience and is violently raging out of control.

 –Brightest Day Aftermath: The Search for Swamp Thing #1-3